Ildaron/STM32_stereovision/README.md

 # STM32 for stereovision tasks (in progress)
 ## If you are here, you are interested in this, write to me.
-At the moment, in development in progress, join to the team
+At the moment, in development in progress, join to us
 ![alt tag](https://github.com/Ildaron/STM32_stereovision/blob/master/Supplementary_files/PCB_development..bmp "general view")​